-Your First 24 Hours
+Your First 24 Hours in Rehab

 - Take your vitals to determine if you have any immediate health issues that must be addressed.

 Patients experiencing acute withdrawal will be seen immediately by our nursing staff, who will assess their condition and administer any necessary medications.
-All patients are evaluated personally by our medical director within 24 hours of arrival.
+Should you need medical detox, that will be your first step in your treatment.

 Once patients are stable, they are taken to the residential floor and shown to their room.
-Your first day will include plenty of time to tour the facility, meet your medical team, and rest.
+Your first day at rehab will include plenty of time to tour the facility, meet your medical team, and rest.

 The length of patient stay at Laguna Treatment Hospital is variable and may depend on insurance coverage, medical necessity, the individual patient’s progression in treatment, and other factors.
-Limit belongings to enough clothing for a week.
-We have washers and dryers at the facility for you to use.
-Be sure to bring a swimsuit to enjoy our on-site pool.
+Limit belongings to enough clothing for one week (2-bag limit).

-What NOT to Bring
+What NOT to Pack for Rehab

 Please do not bring any large electronics such as TVs.
 There are 2 large screen televisions on each floor for you to watch television as well as available games on the patios.
-Private rooms have televisions for an additional cost.

 A Typical Day in Treatment

-- 7 am: Breakfast, followed by yoga.
+- 7 am: Breakfast

-- 8:30 am: Town hall patient meeting.
+- 8:30 am: Town hall patient meeting

-- Noon: Lunch, medications, and vital signs taken at the nurse’s station.
+- Noon: Lunch, medications, and vital signs taken at the nurse’s station

-- 1:30 pm: Individual therapy sessions, specialty groups, and physical activity, with 10-minute breaks once per hour.
+- 1:30 pm: Individual therapy sessions, specialty groups, and physical activity, with 10-minute breaks once per hour

-- 5:00 pm: Dinner, medications, and vital signs.
+- 5:00 pm: Dinner, medications, and vital signs

-- 6:30 pm: Personal time.
+- 6:30 pm: Personal time

-- 7:00 pm: 12-step meetings.
+- 7:00 pm: 12-step meetings

-- 9:00 pm: Reflection on the day and go over next day’s assignments.
+- 9:00 pm: Reflection on the day and go over next day’s assignments

-- 11:00 pm: Lights out.
+- 11:00 pm: Lights out